-The MDR-XB950B1 have a premium feel to them but look a bit awkward once on your head.
+The Sony MDR-XB950B1 have a premium feel to them but look a bit awkward once on your head.
 They're well-built headphones with ample padding and a sturdy metal and plastic frame reinforcing the headband.
-This gives them a high-end appeal and somewhat comfortable fit, but the size of the ear cups opening makes them sit awkwardly on the tips of your ears which can get fatiguing after a while.
-They're also a bit bulky, and the protruding ear cups sway a lot a lot under physical activity, so even with their wireless design, they're not the best headphones for sports use.
+This gives them a high-end appeal and somewhat comfortable fit but the size of the ear cups opening makes them sit awkwardly on the tips of your ears, which can get fatiguing after a while.
+They're also a bit bulky and the protruding ear cups sway a lot under physical activity, so even with their wireless design, they're not the best headphones for sports use.

-The MDR-XB950B1 have a premium look and feel but are not as sleek as some of the other Sony models.
+The Sony XB950B1 have a premium look and feel but are not as sleek as some of the other Sony models.
 The circular ear cups are well padded, and the headband design is a mix of the old Sony MDR-ZX770BN and the newer MDR-1000X.
-They expose the metal frame with padding on the underside of the headband which looks somewhat stylish.
-They also come in 3 color variations to better suit your taste, but unfortunately, the relatively dense ear cups stick out once on your head and look a little awkward.
+They expose the metal frame with padding on the underside of the headband, which looks somewhat stylish.
+They also come in 3 color variations to better suit your taste, but, unfortunately, the relatively dense ear cups stick out once on your head and look a little awkward.

-The MDR-XB950B1 are decently comfortable headphones but don't have the best fit on larger ears.
-The ear cups and headband are well padded enough that they do not feel too tight on the head.
+The Sony MDRXB950B1 are decently comfortable headphones but don't have the best fit on larger ears.
+The ear cups and headband are padded enough that they do not feel too tight on the head.
 However, the padding creates an awkward fit as they do not quite feel like over-ears.
-This means the fit won't be as comfortable for everyone as they may pinch the tip of your ears which can begin to hurt after a while.
+This means the fit won't be as comfortable for everyone as they may pinch the tip of your ears ,which can begin to hurt after a while.